wavefrontHQ/docs/pages/doc/tutorial_getting_started_v2.md

 summary: Build dashboards and charts with sample data, create an alert, and learn navigation basics.
 ---

-This tutorial uses Wavefront sample data to get you started:
+This tutorial uses Wavefront sample data to get you started.
-* Navigate Wavefront
-* Build Wavefront dashboards and charts
-* Create an alert

-To complete these tasks you need access to a Wavefront instance.
+To complete these tasks you need:
+* **Access to a Wavefront instance**.
 If your company doesn't have one, sign up for a [free trial](https://www.wavefront.com/sign-up/){:target="_blank" rel="noopenner noreferrer"}!

-You also need the [Dashboard and Alert permissions](permissions_overview.html).
+* **Dashboard permission and Alert permission**.
 Trial users have these permissions.
 If you're not in a trial, your Wavefront administrator can grant the permissions if you don't have them.

 ## Review Sample Dashboards and Metrics